adam-dg/pipelines-test/README.md

-Testing relaying with reduced number of Pipelines environment variables
+Testing relaying with new GIT_RELAY_TYPE environment variable